 Fixing a drain field issue begins with using a chemical or biological additive to clear the blockage.
 Sometimes, you can replace the drain field without needing to replace the septic tank.

 If you discover pollution in water sources either from colour or odour, then it’s essential you investigate the issue immediately.

 Replacing the septic tank is a 2-3 times per century occurance.
 A lot of these signs can be symptoms of smaller issues in need of minor repairs.
 You might need your septic tank pumped or the system flushed to remove clogs.

 It’s also possible that your home had a septic system when originally built.
 However, with infrastructure improvements the home would eventually connect to municipal sources.
 This would make your septic system non-functional, but still buried.

 If you’re selling a home and are aware of a non functioning septic system in the yard, you need to disclose this to potential buyers.
-It may be less of a concern in a strong sellers market, but ensure that you’re working with a local Guelph realtor who knows the ins and outs of the area.
+It may be less of a concern in a strong sellers market, but ensure that you’re working with the best Guelph realtors who knows the ins and outs of the area.

 This also applies to wells that are no longer in service (de-commission).
 These were an older water source, but homes now connect to municipal sources.

 How much does it cost to replace a septic system?